 Given singly linked list with every node having an additional “arbitrary” pointer that currently points to NULL.
 Need to make the “arbitrary” pointer point to the next higher value node.

 We strongly recommend to minimize your browser and try this yourself first

-A Simple Solution is to traverse all nodes one by one, for every node, find the node which has next greater value of the current node and changes the next pointer.
+A Simple Solution is to traverse all nodes one by one, for every node, find the node which has the next greater value of the current node and change the next pointer.
 Time Complexity of this solution is O(n2).